Driving the news

 Investors, legislators, and consumers are scrutinising corporate waste and packaging policies like never before, putting pressure on businesses to act or face the threat of fines, boycotts or even divestment.

 Watch out for

-Investors acting to limit exposure to plastic pollution.
+Investors acting to limit exposure to plastic pollution by investing in circular economy solutions.
 The outcry only really started in 2015 with press pictures of pristine beaches caked in plastic.
 Then footage of dead and maimed sea creatures hit our screens which, along with growing alarm over microplastics in the food chain, fuelled the public backlash.
-Shareholder resolutions prompted global companies like Coca Cola, McDonald’s, and Starbucks to ditch single-use plastics, putting pressure on their peers to follow suit.
+Shareholder resolutions prompted global companies like Coca Cola, McDonald’s, and Starbucks to reduce plastic waste by ditching single-use plastics, putting pressure on their peers to follow suit.
 Today, regulators are sweeping up the laggards: our map shows the UK, EU, China and India are among more than 60 countries introducing national or regional legislation to limit plastic bags or other single use plastic materials.

 The risk to investors is significant: Norway’s USD1 trillion sovereign wealth fund has around USD25 billion invested in plastics producers alone.
 Seven of the world’s 10 largest plastic producers are oil and gas companies.
 The sector is accustomed to shareholder divestment campaigns relating to its contribution to climate change, but consumer concern around plastic pollution could start to add more fuel to those fires in 2019 – and give investors food for thought.